 Within ERGs, employees can build connections and find support and resources at their organization that can help them take more control over their career path.

 A critical step to developing diverse and inclusive workplaces is to get everyone on the same page.
-This is where inclusion training can benefit your employees.
-Diverse and inclusive strategies may require individuals to challenge their personal biases.
+This is where workplace DEI training can benefit your employees.
+Diversity and inclusion strategies in the workplace may require individuals to challenge their personal biases.
 While this may be a challenge, it is necessary.

 Sponsorship programs

 Some employees have a more difficult time gaining visibility and finding opportunities for advancement at your organization.
-CNBC reports that 80 percent of jobs are filled through networking, not job posting sites.
-This is where sponsorship programs can provide some benefit.
+CNBC reports that 80 percent of jobs are filled through networking—this is where sponsorship programs can provide some benefit to your employees while advancing diversity and inclusion strategies in the workplace.

 Sponsorship connects employees with others in the company that can help them advance their careers.
-This can be similar to mentorship, but with the added benefit of the senior employee advocating for their protegee in a more active way.
+Similar to mentorship, sponsorship has the added benefit of the senior employee advocating for their protegee in a more active way.
 For example, an African American woman in a leadership position can promote another African American woman for a job higher up in the company.

-An important element of a sponsorship program includes learning and growth for the sponsee.
-Help them develop their leadership or networking skills so that they advance in your organization.
-Then they will be in a position to sponsor other employees from a minority group.
+An important element of a sponsorship program includes learning and growth for the sponsee, helping them develop their leadership or networking skills so that they advance in your organization.
+It creates opportunities for that employee to sponsor other employees in the future, growing your diversity & inclusion strategy.

 Have leadership establish core values

-Employees will take direction from company leadership when it comes to diversity and inclusivity.
+Employees will take direction from company leadership when it comes to DEI programs in the workplace.
 This is why it is important for your executives to establish core values, promote those values, and be an example of those values.
 In other words, leadership should be role models for employees.

-One of the ways that leadership can support diversity and inclusion goals in the workplace is to listen to employees’ needs and respond.
+One of the ways that leadership can support diversity strategies in the workplace is to listen to employees’ needs and respond.
 Consider some ways to celebrate diversity in your workplace.
 Help employees get to know each other through social events that celebrate certain traditions of other cultures.

 Level up your diversity and inclusion strategy

-Diversity and inclusivity are the way forward for companies in the 21st century.
+Diversity strategies in the workplace are the way forward for companies in the 21st century.
 Whether you have initiatives already up and running or are just planning how you can guide your company in this way, having a strategy is key.

-Creating a more diverse workplace requires commitment and a plan.
-There are several steps you can include in your plan, such as
+Creating a more diverse workplace requires commitment and plan.
+Here are some DEI strategy examples you can include in your plan:

-Using these initiatives can help strengthen the work you’ve already done to promote a more inclusive workplace culture.
+Using these inclusion strategies in the workplace can help strengthen the work you’ve already done to promote a more inclusive workplace culture.

-Find out how Together’s mentoring platform can enhance your organization’s diversity and inclusivity efforts
+Find out how Together’s mentoring platform can enhance your organization’s DEI initiatives in the workplace.